Digit112/Web-Quiz/README.md

 1. Facilitate Engagement

 	From a UX standpoint, this means building questions and answers which are not antogonistic, and minimizing the odds that the users feels like the questions are "unfair".
-The library's answers should be correct and obvious for verbatim questions.
+The library's answers should be correct and fairly obvious for verbatim questions.
 If the question is multiple choice, they should be the *only* correct choice.
 The questions should not have multiple interpretations.
 Questions should account for multiple ways of spelling their correct answer *in addition* to utilizing typo forgiveness.
 In a nutshell, don't make the questions frustrating.

 2. Rapid-Fire Response